Leandro Leite

 Leandro Leite Mateus is a Brazilian footballer who plays as a midfielder for São Luiz.
-He has captained the club Brasil de Pelotas since 2012 and made over 300 appearances in all competitions for the them, during which they have climbed from the second division of the state competition to Campeonato Brasileiro Série B.
+He has captained the club Brasil de Pelotas since 2012 and made over 300 appearances in all competitions for them, during which they have climbed from the second division of the state competition to Campeonato Brasileiro Série B.

 Previously he has represented Ceilândia in Campeonato Brasileiro Série C between 2004 and 2007.
 He also represented Metropolitano in 2010 Campeonato Brasileiro Série D and Brusque in 2011 Campeonato Brasileiro Série D.